Competitions Rounds

 Regional Rounds

-The World Scholar’s Cup journey starts with the Regional Round.
-This is where scholars from different schools link up to debate, write, crush quizzes, and flex teamwork.
-Everyone’s welcome, no experience needed.
-Do well here, and your squad earns a ticket to the Global Round, where you go international and compete with scholars from all over the world.
-Don’t make it?
-No stress, the experience is in itself.
+The World Scholar’s Cup journey begins with the Regional Round.
+Here, scholars from different schools around the local area come together to debate, write, and show their teamwork.
+Everyone is welcome, and no prior experience is required.
+Perform well, and your team earns a spot at the Global Round, where you’ll compete with scholars from around the world.
+Even if you don’t advance, the experience itself is an achievement worth celebrating.

-Next up, the Global Round.
-This is WSC on a whole new level.
-Scholars from everywhere come together to compete, learn, and vibe with the community.
-Qualified from Regionals?
-Time to explore a new country, meet global squads, and take your WSC game up a notch.
+Next is the Global Round.
+This is the World Scholar’s Cup on a whole new level.
+Scholars from across the world gather to compete, learn, and connect with the community.
+If you qualified from Regionals, it’s your chance to explore a new country, meet teams from around the globe, and elevate your WSC experience.

 How to Qualify for Globals: